 Actinic Keratosis Treatment

 Actinic keratosis is a type of precancer, which is an abnormality that can lead to cancer.
 The reason for treating actinic keratosis is to stop the lesion from progressing to squamous cell carcinoma (SCC).
 The best treatment option for actinic keratosis will depend on how many lesions you have and where they are located.
-At times, these treatments may be used together.
+At times, certain treatments may be used together.

 Cryotherapy is the most common treatment option for actinic keratosis.1 This treatment works best when there are only a few lesions that are clearly defined.
 Your health care provider will spray or swab liquid nitrogen on the lesion.
 The nitrogen freezes the lesion.
 This procedure is done in the office.